harveyThomas4692/Induced-Metric-Optimiser/README.md

 Implementations in both JAX and PyTorch are included, along with a file demonstrating the implementations are equivilent.
 All experiments were performed in JAX.

-For further details, see the paper: …
+For further details, see the paper: To appear soon

 ---
 **Figure 2.** _The parameter update vs the gradient, where a is a scale that depends on the local curvature._